CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.math.prec(n) ; Converts to a Decimal, better for precision (bcuz floats r weird)

 - beetroot.math.isPrime(n) ; Checks if a number is prime.
 Returns a bool.

+- beetroot.math.mround(a, b) ; Rounds a to the closest multiple of b.

 PICKLES.
 ========